AnNOtis/config-upload/README.md

 The way to upload. default support `s3`.
 If not specified, it will use group name as default.

 #### bucket
-Bucket's name of storage service
+Bucket's name of storage service.

 #### folder
-folder's path
+Folder's path.

 ### sources
-sources configurations are loaded by the defined array of hash.
+Sources configurations are loaded by the defined array of hash.

 ```json
 {